Wednesday’s ‘The Young And The Restless’ Spoilers: Elena Stuns Devon

 — Young and Restless (@YandR_CBS) September 9, 2019

 Meanwhile, Paul (Doug Davidson) follows up a lead.
-He and Rey (Jordi Vilasuso) question Theo (Tyler Johnson) about the drugs.
-They try a good cop/bad cop routine.
-However, Theo already told them what he knows, and he is not the one who slipped Molly into the drinks the night before.
+He and Rey (Jordi Vilasuso) question Theo (Tyler Johnson) about the drugs, trying a good cop/bad cop routine.
+However, Theo already told them what he knows, and he is not the one who slipped the Molly into the drinks the night before.
 While Theo did tell Abby (Melissa Ordway) that scandals always make for the best parties, he maintains that he had nothing to do with the scandal at The Grand Phoenix Hotel opening night.

 Theo points authorities to Zoe, who stopped answering his texts recently.
 Despite Theo’s emphatic declaration that he did not drug the Grand Sangria and cause chaos and illness at the party, Paul advises Theo to stick around in Genoa City because he may need to answer more questions about the event.
 Paul also asks Abby for the surveillance footage because he is determined to get to the bottom of the situation.

 As for Rey, the whole thing is personal, considering that both he and Sharon (Sharon Case) partook in the drink and ended up with adverse side effects from the drugs.
-Somebody could have died.
+After all, somebody could have died.